 During the programme

-As well as working on two themes per year, you get to colour your own specialisation, allowing you to realise your dreams and ambitions.
-You will have work placements in year 2 and 4.
+As well as working on two semester themes per year, you also get to make decisions regarding the curriculum you follow, allowing you to have a personalised experience.
+This consists of your choice of Minor and two work placements in year 2 and 4.

 What makes IB truly international?

 In your second and fourth year, you will do a work placement - one of these has to be outside of the Netherlands.
 Additionally, you may study a semester abroad in your third year.
 All of your classes are in English and you have the additional opportunity to reach business fluency in four other languages: French, German, Spanish or Dutch.
 Your fellow students and your tutors come from all continents.